 - Avid Media Composer - Add the effect to a filler video track directly above the selection

 In terms of the law, news & entertainment programming are viewed differently

-Laws and cases are constantly getting challenged.
-The lines are fuzzy and constantly getting re-drawn.
+Laws are constantly being challenged through litigation.
+Legal lines are often fuzzy and constantly being re-drawn.

 As producers, videographers, or editors, it's important to understand